-While any vehicle collision can be traumatic, a truck wreck can be much more terrifying and cause you to suffer more serious injuries.
+While any vehicle collision can be traumatic, a truck accident can be much more terrifying and cause you to suffer more serious injuries.
 You may know that you can pursue a claim against the negligent truck driver.
 However, there may be other parties at fault in causing your crash.
 An important party you want to file a claim against whenever you can is the trucking company who hired the trucker.
 One way the trucking company may have been negligent was in hiring the truck driver in the first place.

 What Is a Negligent Hiring Claim Against a Trucking Company?

 Businesses have a duty to exercise reasonable care in hiring employees.
 This is especially vital when a trucking company is hiring a truck driver given the size, weight, and complexity of driving a truck.
 In addition, a trucking company must follow detailed Federal Motor Carrier Safety Administration (FMCSA) regulations when hiring truck drivers, including keeping a driver qualification file.
 The trucking company must verify that applicants meet these basic requirements: